 - Try to shower before you meditate.
 If you don't have time, at least wash your face and hands.
 Water has a very pure consciousness.
 The subtle vibrations of water neutralize the negative energy your body accumulates.
 Wear loose and clean clothing.
 If you are very hungry, drink some fruit juice or eat something light.

 Where to Meditate

 - Meditate in a clean and quiet place.
 Most people find it helpful to find an area of the house where they meditate on a regular basis.
 Over time you build up a force in that location that makes it easier to meditate.
 The important thing is to sit up straight – on a rug in a cross legged position or in a chair.
 Don't meditate lying down.
 Your body will relax too much and your attention will waver.

 - Sometimes it's fun to meditate outside - at the beach, on a mountaintop, in the desert.
-When you go to a power place, if you are receptive, if you are able to quiet your thoughts and meditate, a lot of the power from that place can enter into you.
+When you go to a place of power, if you are able to quiet your thoughts and meditate, power from that place can enter into you.

 Length of Meditation

 - If you are a beginner sit for 15 minutes; after a while, a half hour, then 45 minutes maybe after a year or two.
 Eventually bring it up to an hour, hopefully twice a day.

 - Once you are sitting for an hour and there is no rush to get to that point - then what you want to do is work on the quality of your meditation and not worry about increasing the time.